prestodb/presto/presto-native-execution/README.md

 * Clone the whole Presto repository.
 * Run `presto/presto-native-execution/scripts/setup-centos.sh`

+### Basic setup on Linux (Ubuntu 20.04 or 22.04)

+The reset of this page is mainly about the development environment setup on MacOS.
+For Ubuntu users, instructions can be found in [BUILD_ON_UBUNTU.md](BUILD_ON_UBUNTU.md).

 ### Setting up local Presto environment on MacOS (with optional IntelliJ and CLion)
 Clone the whole Presto repository.